Hemp: History

 Radical 200 (麻 or má), the Chinese character for hemp, depicts two plants under a shelter.
 The use of hemp in Taiwan dates back at least 10,000 years.

 Gathered hemp fiber was used to make cloth long before agriculture, nine to fifty thousand years ago.
 It may also be one of the earliest plants to have been cultivated.
 An archeological site in the Oki Islands of Japan contained cannabis achenes from about 8000 BC, probably signifying use of the plant.
-Hemp use archaeologically dates back to the Neolithic Age in China, with hemp fiber imprints found on Yangshao culture pottery dating from the 5th millennium BC.
-The Chinese later used hemp to make clothes, shoes, ropes, and an early form of paper.
-The classical Greek historian Herodotus (ca. 480 BC) reported that the inhabitants of Scythia would often inhale the vapors of hemp-seed smoke, both as ritual and for their own pleasurable recreation.
+Hemp use archaeologically dates to the Neolithic Age in China, with hemp fiber imprints found on Yangshao culture pottery dating from the 5th millennium BC.
+The Chinese later used hemp to make clothes, shoes, ropes and an early form of paper.
+The classical Greek historian Herodotus (c.
+480 BC) reported that the inhabitants of Scythia would often inhale the vapors of hemp-seed smoke, both as ritual and for their own pleasurable recreation.